Mikepag/Arduino-Unity3D/README.md

 * Rotates the Ghost object in Pepper's Ghost Scene using the average distance value sent to Unity from the Arduino.
 * When the distance is < 0 (The hand is detected in the LEFT side of the sensors):
   * The ghost is rotated clockwise.
-  * The smaller the distance is, the faster the rotation becomes.
+  * The smaller the distance value is, the faster the rotation becomes.
 * When the distance is > 0 (The hand is detected in the RIGHT side of the sensors):
   * The ghost is rotated counterclockwise.
-  * The greater the distance is, the faster the rotation becomes.
+  * The greater the distance value is, the faster the rotation becomes.
 ___

 # Project7/ Project4.2 (P1: Disk Rotation Using Timesteps)